All About Purchasing Agents

 - Print Buyer

-In 2016, there was an estimated number of 309,400 jobs in the United States for Purchasing Agent.
+In the United States, there were 309,400 jobs for Purchasing Agent in 2016.
 There is little to no growth in job opportunities for Purchasing Agent.
-There will be an estimated 23,800 positions for Purchasing Agent per year.
+The BLS estimates 23,800 yearly job openings in this field.

 The states with the most job growth for Purchasing Agent are Nevada, Utah, and Colorado.
 Watch out if you plan on working in Maine, New Hampshire, or Vermont.
 These states have the worst job growth for this type of profession.